dpredkel4gh/resume/resume.md

 - Debugged and fixed issues while implementing changes for existing systems.
 - Worked across web, mobile, and desktop applications, providing full-stack solutions.

+### **Software Engineer**
+**Engineering Security Systems LLC** | **February 2016 - August 2017 (1 year 7 month)**

+- Designed and developed a project for prediction of the temperature of the fire in a room, with possibility to generate visual graphs and reports.
+- Created Web UI for the application.
+- Performed technical support and maintenance for the local network.

 ---

 ## EDUCATION